How to Fix Windows Update Service Not Running? 10 Simple Solutions

 Step 3.
 Simply click on the Update button to download and install the correct driver.
 You can click on the Update All button to automatically update all missing or outdated drivers on your PC.

 Step 4.
-Restart your computer to check if the problem is resolved or not.
+Restart your computer to check if the problem is resolved.

 Solution 7.
 Delete Temporary System Files